To view or modify the IPv6 address currently assigned to the Oracle ILOM SP:

 Note - You can enable the stateless auto-configuration option to run at the same time the option for dhcpv6_stateless is enabled or the option for dhcpv6_stateful is enabled.
 However, the auto-configuration options for dhcpv6_stateless and dhcpv6_stateful should not be enabled to run at the same time.

 Note - Assigning a new static IP address to the device will end all active Oracle ILOM sessions to the device.
-To log back in to Oracle ILOM, you will need to create a new session using the newly assigned IP address.
+To log in again to Oracle ILOM, you will need to create a new session using the newly assigned IP address.